rilindo/ex358_exam_primer/practice_exams/practice_exam_2_networking.md

 2. Create a playbook called `static-assignment.yml` to:

 - configure a static ipv4 and ipv6 address for `dhcpd01`.
-The last ip should end in .5  both ipv4 and ipv6 addresses
+The last ip should end in .10 for both ipv4 and ipv6 addresses

 3. Create a playbook called `configure-dhcp01.yml` to run against `dhcpd01`: